xailient-public/docs/docs/container.md

 1. Train a custom model
 2. Use a pretrained model

-To achieve this follow the steps at [Training a model](custom_models.md)
+To achieve this follow the steps at [Training a model](custom_models.md).

-Next you will need to [Build Deployable SDK](buildSdk.md) and choose the **X86-64** option
+Next you will need to [Build Deployable SDK](buildSdk.md) and choose the **X86-64** option.

 <br>
 ### Running the container
-First step here is to copy an SDK_LINK or download the SDK wheel file (.whl) from the training console.
+First step here is to copy the SDK download link or download the SDK wheel file (.whl) from the training console.

-Go to __MANAGE AI MODELS__ page and locate the model for which you have build the SDK.
+Go to __MANAGE AI MODELS__ page and locate the model for which you have built the SDK.

 Click on __Download/Copy SDK__ button for that model.